7 Strategies to Avoid Emotional Spending

 Spending Solution: Have the money and have the need.
 If your old trees and garlands had their heyday back in the ’80s, it’s fine to replace them if you’ve budgeted for Christmas décor.
 Just don’t get so wowed by mall store displays that you overspend in the name of holiday cheer.

-The best way to overcome these emotional spending scenarios is to make a budget before each month that reflects your values, and make it at a scheduled time when you are thinking clearly about your money goals.
+The best way to overcome these emotional spending scenarios is to create a budget before each month that reflects your values, and make it at a scheduled time when you are thinking clearly about your money goals.
 That way, you have something to guide you and your spending, whether you feel over the moon or . . . not so over the moon.
 You’ll be focused on your goals, and you’ll be more likely to reach them because you, not your emotions, control your spending.